johnph/simple-transaction-part2/ReadMe.md

 ## Solution Design

-The below diagram shows the design of separating the Command and Query responsibility.
+The below diagram shows the high level design of the background implmentation that separate the Command responsibility from Querying data.
 It has three core components that seperates the write operation using the Command / Message processing and read operation using Query data.

 * Publisher API / Scheduler Service
 * Receiver Service